MaastrichtU-IDS/dsri-documentation/website/docs/jupyterhub-spark.md

 sudo mv kfctl /usr/local/bin/
 ```

-Clone the repository with the DSRI custom images for the OpenDataHub platform, and go to the `kfdef` folder:
+Clone the repository with the DSRI custom images and deployments for the OpenDataHub platform, and go to the `kfdef` folder:

 ```bash
 git clone https://github.com/MaastrichtU-IDS/odh-manifests